mhkeller/layercake/src/content/guide/02-layercake-props.md

 ### x `String|Function|Number|Array`

 The key in each row of data that corresponds to the x-field.
-This can be a string or an accessor function.
+This can be a string, number (usually relating to an index of an array), an accessor function, or any combination of those types.
 This property gets converted to a function when you access it through the context.

 ```html
 <LayerCake